-[REDACTED] The investigator (or authorised designee) will administer the trial medication as an oral dose together with about 240 mL of water to subjects who are in a standing or sitting position.
+Administration of trial medication will be performed after subjects have [REDACTED] The investigator (or authorised designee) will administer the trial medication as an oral dose [REDACTED] to subjects who are in a standing position.
 For drug administration, the so-called four-eye principle (two-person rule) should be applied.
 For this, one authorised employee of the trial site should witness the administration of trial medication, and - if applicable - its preparation (e.g. reconstitution), if correct dosage cannot be ensured otherwise.